-- Route Select this option to cause the FiOS Router to act as a router between two networks. - NAPT Select this option to activate NAPT (Network Address and Port Translation), which refers to network address translation involving the mapping of port numbers and allows multiple machines to share a single IP address.
+- Route This option causes the FiOS Router to act as a router between two networks. - NAT This option activates Network Address Translation (NAT), which translates IP addresses to a valid, public address on the Internet.
+NAT adds security, since the IP addresses of the devices on the network are not transmitted publicly.
+In addition, NAT allows many addresses to exist behind a single valid address.
+Use the NAT routing mode only if the local network consists of a single device, or collisions may occur if more than one device attempts to communicate using the same port. - NAPT -This option activates NAPT (Network Address and Port Translation), which refers to network address translation involving the mapping of port numbers and allows multiple machines to share a single IP address.
 Use NAPT if the local network contains multiple devices, a topology that necessitates port translation in addition to address translation.